k4sh4n1/research/README.md

 ## Revenue generation

 Having developed an effective FX trading algorithm, the revenue generation is almost guaranteed.
 There are proprietary trading firms or so called _prop firms_ both globally and locally.
 They provide capital access for FX traders while taking a share of the final trading profit.
-It means, once funded, there is no need to risk capital.
-They use professional trading platforms like MetaTrader 5 with capabilities to develop algorithmic trading robots.
+It means, once funded, there is no need to risk capital. _Prop firms_ use professional trading platforms like MetaTrader 5 with capabilities to develop algorithmic trading robots.
 University of Tabriz and its researchers can obtain risk-free profits through the global or even local _prop firms_.

 [1]: https://en.wikipedia.org/wiki/Bazaar_of_Tabriz
 [2]: https://en.wikipedia.org/wiki/Foreign_exchange_market